• Skip to primary navigation

 Best Budget Garage Parking Aids

-Yes, we know we made some fun of it, but the old tennis ball on a string still works as a good alternative parking aid if you don’t mind it hanging from the ceiling.
+blankYes, we know we made some fun of it, but the old tennis ball on a stringblank still works as a budget-friendly alternative parking aid if you don’t mind it hanging from the ceiling.

 You can even purchase them pre-assembled with all necessary hardware and string for less money than a sleeve of tennis balls.

-It works by aligning two red sight lines on the Park Ranger with your point of vision when looking out the side window of your vehicle.
+blankIt works by aligning two red sight lines on the Parking Assistant with your point of vision when looking out the side window of your vehicle.
+When the red lines line up, you are at your exact spot on the garage floor.
+It even glows in the dark!

 It’s easy to install.
 Just park your car in the desired place in the garage that you want it to be.
-While sitting in the car, have someone adjust the Park Ranger Parking Aid at a point on the wall where the all the red lines are lined up for you.
-Peel of the adhesive backing and stick it to the wall.
+While sitting in the car, have someone adjust the Park Ranger Parking Aid at a point on the wall where all the red lines are lined up for you.
+Peel off the adhesive backing and stick it to the wall.
 You are done!

 One drawback to this parking system is that it will only work for the same car and the same driver.
 Different drivers may have the seat moved to a different position which would alter where the car stops when the red lines are aligned properly.